 The guest can choose from three (3) options to satisfy his or her physical damage obligations where the vehicle is insured via Turo’s insurance partner and not through a commercial rental policy offered by the host.

 Terms of Service violations.
-For any package, if the guest or any of his or her Approved Drivers has violated the Terms of Service, engaged in any Prohibited Uses, or otherwise intentionally, recklessly, or with wanton disregard, misused the car, the deductible limits described above will not apply and the primary guest will be liable for physical damage up to the actual cash value of the car, in addition to all Related Costs.
+For any plan, if the guest or any of their Approved Drivers has violated the Terms of Service, engaged in any Prohibited Uses, or otherwise intentionally, recklessly, or with wanton disregard, misused the car, the deductible limits described above will not apply and the primary guest will be liable for physical damage up to the actual cash value of the car, in addition to all Related Costs.

 Mobility Protection.
 Turo provides additional mobility protection in the event of a breakdown, vandalism, or accident.
 For more information, view the full policy here.